the wynter wonderland course

 FYI:

 • Wynter Wonderland centers Black women, girls and femmes across the African diaspora.
 Period.
+However this course is open to all races

 • You will need your own copy of The Coldest Winter Ever, however, all other materials will be provided after registration.